nataphat1999/crm/README.md

-✈️ Travel Expense Management System
+✈️ CRM System: Travel Expense Module
-This project is a comprehensive module for managing employee travel reimbursements, built with the Yii2 Framework
+This repository contains the Travel Expense management module, a core component of our CRM system developed using the Yii2 Framework.
+It streamlines the process of reimbursement requests and approval tracking

 📑 Features
 - Request Management: Create, edit, and track travel expense requests